 After a break of fifty years the major part of the arboretum was re-catalogued in the 1970s with the kind help of Alan Mitchell who found many rare specimens.
 In 2018 the arboretum was visited by Owen Johnson of the Tree Register of the British Isles, who measured many of the most notable specimens and found that 11 of our trees were British champions, and no less than 33 are Gloucestershire Champions.
 They include the tallest fastigiate hornbeam, Carpinus betulus ‘Fastigiata’ at 24 m, a black oak, Quercus velutina (28 m), both in the Ring Meadow, Western Red Cedar, and the beautiful Thuja plicata ‘Semperaurescens’ (23 m) by the lake steps.

 The policy is to care for this unique collection of trees and to improve upon it by the addition of new specimens each year.
 In recent years the arboretum has been augmented by trees acquired by John Grimshaw in the course of his dendrological studies and several specimens were planted in 2010 to mark the retirement of Sir Henry Elwes as Lord-Lieutenant of Gloucestershire.
 The Arboretum is grazed by sheep, often the traditional local Cotswold breed, a large sized rare breed sheep with a distinctive long fleece.
-Henry is a member is the International Dendrology Society and takes a keen interest in new trees and their introduction to Colesbourne
+Henry is a member of the International Dendrology Society and takes a keen interest in new trees and their introduction to Colesbourne.

 Gets better every year- don’t miss the wonderful trees.Visitor 2015